-Hemorrhoids are the swelling and inflammation of veins in the rectum
+Hemorrhoids are the swelling and inflammation of veins in the rectum and anus.

 Causes and risk factors